impactfitnessoakland.com

 Deload

-A deload is a planned, temporary reduction in training stress — usually lighter loads, lower volume, or both for about a week — that lets accumulated fatigue clear so adaptation can finish and hard training can resume.
+A deload is a planned, temporary reduction in training stress — typically a week of lighter loads, lower volume, or both — that allows accumulated fatigue to clear so the body can finish adapting to the previous block of hard work.

 Why It Matters